The publishing of Covid-19 related judgements by The Courts - Take 2

 Erika Whittome made this Official Information request to Ministry of Justice

-Response to this request is delayed.
-By law, Ministry of Justice should normally have responded promptly and by (details and exceptions)
+Response to this request is long overdue.
+By law Ministry of Justice should have responded by now (details and exceptions).
+The requester can complain to the Ombudsman.

 From: Erika Whittome